HumanSignal/label-studio/docs/source/guide/persistent_storage.md

    3. In the **Identity Provider** drop-down, select the OpenID Connect provider URL of your EKS and `sts.amazonaws.com` as the Audience.
    4. Attach the newly created permission to the Role and name it.
    5. Retrieve the Role arn for the next step.
-4. After you create an IAM role, add it as an annotation in your `lse-values.yaml` file:
+4. After you create an IAM role, add it as an annotation in your `lse-values.yaml` file.
+   Optionally, you can choose a folder by specifying `folder` (default is `""` or omit this argument):

 ```yaml
 global: